-The Ethnobotany Minutes are a collaboration between Frostburg State University’s radio station WFWM and the Introduction to Ethnobotany students of 2011 and 2012.
+The Ethnobotany Minutes are a collaboration between Frostburg State University’s radio station WFWM and past Introduction to Ethnobotany students.
 In this experiential learning task students were asked to research an ethnobotanical topic of their choice, write a research paper on this topic, and then create a radio skit that would inform the local public about concepts in ethnobotany.
 We hope you enjoy!

 Track #1 Community Supported Agriculture (CSA)

 Are you aware of where your food comes from or the time manpower and resources that go into giving you the ability to buy your food?
 Many people are realizing that a highly industrialized system that ships our food from thousands of miles away is less than ideal when compared to community-supported agriculture, also known as a CSA.

 One of the most historically influential fruits native to this region is the pawpaw.
 Reminiscent of both bananas and mangos, this mid-sized fruit which contains large, dark-colored seeds has long been renowned for its unique flavor and custard-like texture.

 NPR Video The Pawpaw: Foraging for America’s Forgotten Fruit by Allison Aubrey

 Way Down Yonder Naturalist Doug Elliott blogs about Pawpaw

 Pines and other evergreen trees are often only significant in our culture as the focus of holiday greeting cards and living room centerpieces.
 To Native Americans, pioneers and hikers, throughout Appalachia and abroad, these plants mean much more.
 Traditionally, teas made from these plants provided sources of nutrition and medicine, especially over the fall and winter months as other species became dormant.